-The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee economic and community development practitioners and community leaders.
+The Tennessee Certified Economic Developer (TCED) Program, administered by the University of Tennessee Center for Industrial Services (UT CIS), provides high-quality training, continuing education and professional development opportunities to Tennessee economic and community development practitioners, community leaders and elected officials.

 The TCED Program offers a series of economic development courses in locations across the state.
 The Tennessee Basic Economic Development Course (TBEDC), an International Economic Development Council (IEDC) certified 24-hour course, is considered the anchor course for the certification program; however, it is not a prerequisite to other course offerings, as courses may be taken in any order.
-Other course requirements include six specific subject matter core courses (60-hour courses) and 8 hours of elective coursework.
+Other course requirements include six specific subject matter 10-hour core courses (60-total hours) and 8 hours of elective coursework.

 TCED Program Flyer